Title

-MN Department of Children, Youth and Families
+Department of Children, Youth and Families

 The Department of Children, Youth and Families (“DCYF”) is the newest department within the state of Minnesota.

 The primary audience for the department are families, and those who work with them, asking for coordination, engagement, and culturally and individually responsive programs that meet their children’s needs throughout their development.
-This includes child care providers, early childhood education groups, nonprofits, and any relevant organization who works with families and children in the state of Minnesota.
+This includes child care providers, early childhood education groups, nonprofits, and any relevant organization that works with families and children in the state of Minnesota.

 Electric Citizen was selected to lead the redesign, based on our long history of successful website projects and focus on working with government clients.